 We believe in the power of immediacy.
 However, complications arise when there are different definitions of what “success” means for a sales rep.

 When salespeople succeed, they should see it reflected in their paychecks immediately.

 As your company grows, it’s important to have tools in place that can grow and evolve with you.
-With CaptivateIQ, you can start out with a straightforward commissions payouts plan and add complexity as you grow — that could be in the form of Hold and Release or in the form of tiered payments or bi-annual spiffs.
+With CaptivateIQ, you can start out with a straightforward commissions payouts plan and add complexity as you grow — that could be in the form of hold and release, tiered payments, or bi-annual spiffs.

-If you’re curious to learn more about how CaptivateIQ can help you implement new commissions strategies over time, reach out to us.
+If you’re curious to learn about how CaptivateIQ can help you implement new commissions strategies over time, reach out to us by requesting a demo of our product.
 We'd love to help.